tegorman13/Representation_Study/docs/manuscript/output/manuscript_hugo.md

 **?@fig-s2-ame** shows the marginal effects of refClass on each level of accuracy_level.
 These results reveal that switching from kWh to Percentage decreased the probability of an "Exact match" by an average of 7.0 percentage points (95% CI: -19.2, 4.2) and increased the probability of "Over 5% error" by 6.9 percentage points (95% CI: -4.5, 18.6).
 Similarly, switching from kWh to USD decreased the probability of an "Exact match" by 15 percentage points (95% CI: -26.7, -3.3) and increased the probability of "Over 5% error" by 16.5 percentage points (95% CI: 3.7, 29.3).

-We once again examained the effect of energy literacy on planning accuracy.
+We once again examined the effect of energy literacy on planning accuracy.
 A Bayesian linear regression model was fit with log-transformed absolute error as the outcome variable and energy literacy score as the predictor, controlling for random effects of participant and state: log_abs_error ~ els + (1\|id) + (1\|state).
 This revealed a significant negative relationship between energy literacy and log absolute error (Estimate = -3.21, 95% CI: -3.89 to -2.52), indicating that participants with higher energy literacy scores tended to have smaller deviations from the target reduction goal, and thus more accurate plans overall (**?@fig-s2-els**).

 ## Experiment 2: Discussion